-Exploration of theories, teaching strategies, resources, assessment, and the use of technology in the context of creating learning experiences for math and science for grades K-8.
-Will create math and science learning experiences based on problem solving, discovery-inquiry approach, developmental implications, and current programs.
-Will demonstrate an integrated approach in teaching math and science.
-Instruction methods of diverse learners and special needs students will be incorporated.
-Fifteen (15) hours of participatory clinical experience in an elementary/4-6 grade classroom are required.
+An exploration of theories, teaching strategies, resources, assessment, and the use of technology in the context of creating learning experiences, including instructional methods of diverse creating learning experiences, including instructional methods of diverse learners and special needs students, for math and science for primary, intermediate, and middle school children.
+Candidates will create math and science learning experiences based on problem solving, discovery-inquiry approach, developmental implications, and current programs.
+Candidates will also demonstrate an integrated approach in teaching math and science.
+Fifteen (15) hours of participatory clinical experience in a 4th-6th grade classroom are required.
 Must be fully accepted to the Teacher Education Program.
-(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, EDU 440, PSY 144, and SPED 220; suggested to also take EDU 350 prior to taking EDU 340) (Must be taken at Waldorf University) (Spring)
+(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, EDU 440, PSY 144, and SPED 220; suggested to also take EDU 350 prior to taking EDU 340) (Must be taken at Waldorf University) (Spring) [PLO 3.C.
+Students will integrate instructional strategies that promote deep understanding of content areas and connections so that learners can apply knowledge in meaningful ways.]

-Methods of Teaching Business in the Secondary School......(3 cr.)
+Methods of Teaching Business in the Secondary School(3 cr.)

-Students will develop skills for lesson planning and crafting business curriculum for effective instruction and assessment of learning.
-Students learn methods and materials unique to 5-12 Business teaching.
+Candidates will develop skills for lesson planning and crafting business curriculum for effective instruction and assessment of learning.
+Candidates will learn methods and materials unique to 5-12 Business teaching.
 Planning for teaching and learning experiences based on secondary student learning needs is the focus.
 Must be fully accepted to the Teacher Education Program.
 Concurrent enrollment in EDU 346 required.
-(Prerequisites: EDU 370, EDU 371, and EDU 440) (Must be taken at Waldorf University) (Fall)
+(Prerequisites: EDU 370, EDU 371, and EDU 440) (Must be taken at Waldorf University) (Fall) [PLO 2.B.
+Students will design activities that engage learners in complex thinking associated with the content concepts in a way that fits authentic contexts, values creativity, and explores different perspectives.]

-Clinical Experience in Teaching Business......
-(1 cr.)
+Clinical Experience in Teaching Business(1 cr.)

-Students gain instructional experience in a secondary classroom setting.
+Candidates will gain instructional experience in a secondary classroom setting.
 Twenty (20) hours of participatory clinical experience in a secondary business classroom are required.
 Must be fully accepted to the Teacher Education Program.
 Concurrent enrollment in EDU 345 required.
-(Must be taken at Waldorf University) (Fall)
+(Must be taken at Waldorf University) (Fall) [PLO 3.C.
+Students will integrate instructional strategies that promote deep understanding of content areas and connections so that learners can apply knowledge in meaningful ways.]